Jacob-lai/starter-hugo-academic/content/home/projects.md

 - certificate_url:
   date_end: "2016-08-31"
   date_start: "2015-11-01"
-  description: An oscillating cup viscometer based on hvidkovskiy algorithm was developed for measuring molten metals at liquid state.
+  description: An oscillating cup viscometer based on Shvidkovskiy algorithm was developed for measuring molten metals at liquid state.
   organization:
   organization_url:
   title: Development of an oscillating cup viscometer for molten metals